 “I’m talking about the outcasts and the renegades.
 You see it in their eyes, how they stand and hold themselves and how they look at you when they talk.
 There’s no way to recreate that and if there was a way I think it would be a waste of time because there is nothing as good as reality,” he said.

-It was during the making of his own short film, called Los Debiles (The Weak Ones), that Giralt Brun first dipped into organised crime as a source for actors.
+It was during the making of his own feature film he co-directed with Raul Rico, called Los Debiles (The Weak Ones), that Giralt Brun first dipped into organized crime as a source for actors.
 The movie, which won recognition on the international film festival circuit in 2017, follows a character seeking vengeance after his dogs are killed by a local crime gang.
 Most of the actors are from the world the film depicts, and everything grew from there.

 “I feel that in countries like Mexico there is a lot of need to talk about what is happening, and the fairest thing is to give a chance to people who are protagonists in real life and can be on the screen,” said Giralt Brun.